AlexandreRio/freenet-internals/en/README.md

 * Limits of some current implementations, to answer "Why is WoT so slow?"

-This should give a general aspect of what I want to put in that book, if you see anything else to add please contact me.
+This should give a general aspect of what I want to put in this book, if you see anything else to add please contact me.

 ## About this book